Eduard van Beinum: Biography

-Concertgebouw Orchestra

-Van Beinum was the conductor of the Haarlem Orchestral Society from 1927 to 1931.
-He first conducted the Concertgebouw Orchestra, Amsterdam, in 1929.
+Professional career

+In 1929, van Beinum first guest-conducted the Concertgebouw Orchestra.
 He became second conductor of the orchestra in 1931, under the supervision of Willem Mengelberg.
-In 1938 he was named co-principal conductor, alongside Mengelberg.
+In 1938, the orchestra named him co-principal conductor, alongside Mengelberg.

+During World War II, according to Kees Wisse, van Beinum "detested the Nazis and kept himself as aloof as he could."
+Van Beinum refused to conduct a 1943 benefit concert for the Nazis, and threatened to resign as co-principal conductor if forced to conduct that event.
 After World War II, Mengelberg was dismissed as principal conductor because of controversy over his (still-disputed) behavior and attitude towards the Nazi occupiers in the Netherlands.
-According to Kees Wisse, van Beinum "detested the Nazis and kept himself as aloof as he could."
-Van Beinum refused to conduct a 1943 benefit concert for the Nazis, and threatened to resign as co-principal conductor if forced to conduct that event.
 Van Beinum did receive a reprimand after the post-war de-Nazification activities, but this was not so severe as to keep him from his post with the Concertgebouw.
-Van Beinum remained as sole principal conductor of the orchestra after the war.
+Van Beinum remained as sole principal conductor of the Concertgebouw Orchestra after the war.
+His recordings with the Concertgebouw Orchestra remain available on the Philips and Decca labels.

 In 1947, van Beinum became principal conductor of the London Philharmonic Orchestra (LPO), but left after two successful seasons.
-According to Michael Kennedy in his biography of Sir Adrian Boult, van Beinum was "not well", which led the LPO to seek Boult as a successor to him.
+According to Michael Kennedy in his biography of Sir Adrian Boult, van Beinum "was not well", which led the LPO to seek Boult as a successor to him.
 In general, van Beinum suffered from health problems, including a heart condition, which left him unable to conduct for much of the 1950–1951 season of the Concertgebouw Orchestra.

-Van Beinum made his US guest-conducting debut in 1954, with the Philadelphia Orchestra.
+In 1954, van Beinum made his US guest-conducting debut with the Philadelphia Orchestra.
 He took the Concertgebouw Orchestra on its first U.S. tour later in 1954.
 In 1956, the year of van Beinum's 25th anniversary with the Concertgebouw Orchestra, he was invested as a Grand Officer of the Order of Orange Nassau, and also received an honorary doctorate from the University of Amsterdam.
-Van Beinum's recordings with the Concertgebouw Orchestra are available on the Philips and Decca labels.
 Outside of the Netherlands, he also served as music director of the Los Angeles Philharmonic from 1956 to 1959.

-Van Beinum suffered a fatal heart attack on 13 April 1959, on the Concertgebouw podium while rehearsing the orchestra for a performance of Johannes Brahms' Symphony No. 1.
+On 13 April 1959, van Beinum suffered a fatal heart attack on the Concertgebouw podium while rehearsing the orchestra for a performance of Johannes Brahms' Symphony No. 1.
 He was buried in Garderen, in the Veluwe region, where he maintained a residence.
 After his death, the Eduard van Beinum Foundation was established in 1960.
+The Openbare Basisschool Eduard Van Beinum in Rotterdam is named in his honour.

 Van Beinum was married to Sepha Jansen, a violinist with the Concertgebouw Orchestra.
-In 2000, their son, Bart van Beinum, published a book about his father, Eduard van Beinum, over zijn leven en werk.
-In 2004, Truus de Leur published her biography of van Beinum, Eduard van Beinum, 1900-1959 - Musicus tussen musici ('Eduard van Beinum, 1900-1959 - Musician among musicians').
+The couple had two sons, Eduard and Bartholemeus ('Bart'), both of them musicians.
+In 2000, Bart van Beinum published a book about his father, Eduard van Beinum, over zijn leven en werk.
+In 2004, Truus de Leur published her biography of van Beinum, Eduard van Beinum, 1900-1959 – Musicus tussen musici ('Eduard van Beinum, 1900-1959 – Musician among musicians').
 In the course of her research, de Leur commented on her research to look for negative as well as positive aspects about van Beinum's personality: